 Visitors can see these two large and very different studies by the two successful artists.

 Richard Wilson (1714-1782) was an influential landscape painter, who worked in Britain and Italy.
 He was a founder member of the Royal Academy in London who began his career as a portrait painter, but whilst in Italy and under the advice of his friend, Francesco Zuccarelli, developed his style in landscape painting.
 He created views based upon classical idealised landscapes and many wealthy landowners, including Croome’s 6th Earl, commissioned Wilson to paint their estates.

 Antony Bridge a self-taught artist based in Malvern, paints in all weathers on the hills overlooking Croome.
 Art enthusiasts from all over the world collect Antony’s paintings and are represented in many galleries and art shows across the UK.
 Antony likes to walk or cycle to his study spots and uses a pochade box while making en plein-air studies of the outdoors.
 This is how he began the study of Croome during the summer this year.

 “The viewpoint has huge historical importance for Croome as Wilson first painted it as an idealised picture of the future, rather than an observation.
 In 1758, the parkland was a building site, with the landscape and river still under construction by ‘Capability’ Brown.
 We don’t know exactly why the 6th Earl of Coventry commissioned a painting at this point of the redesign of Croome, but we can surmise that it was to show friends and acquaintances what his new ‘utopia’ would look like, and maybe to also remind himself of the future in the midst of upheaval.”
 Amy Forster-Smith, Croome’s Visitor Experience Manager

-The new exhibition is on show in the Drawing Room of Croome Court until the end of 2019.
+The new exhibition is on show until the end of March 2020.